 My afternoons vary, depending on what I need to do.

-A majority of the time, my focus is on my fur babies.
+A majority of the time, my focus is mainly on my fur babies.
 I take Shiloh for a walk, cook a fresh meal for her, play a game of chase or tug-a-war, and have some cuddle time on the couch together.
-Nala is easier but needs a different kind of attention.
-When we do spend time together, it mostly consists of a few pets and head scratches.
-If she’s in a good mood, maybe some cuddles.
+Nala is easier to care for, but she does need a different kind of attention.
+When we do spend time together, it mostly consists of a few pets and head scratches, maybe a cuddle or two, if she’s being needy that day and depending on her mood.

 Dinner & Evening Clean-up